 - Scincinae – Some of the most endangered skinks in the world belong to this subfamily, which often lives in the Philippines and other Southeast Asia locations.

 The skink lizard is a type of reptile that has been around since the time of the dinosaurs.
 They can be found in a variety of habitats, from deserts to rainforests, and are well-known for their ability to camouflage with their surroundings.
 The evolutionary history of skinks dates back millions of years, when they first evolved from other reptiles like iguanas or monitor lizards.
 Since then, they have adapted and diversified into different species which inhabit many different regions across the globe.

 Skinks are believed to have originated in Africa and spread outwards over time via continental drift and other migratory patterns.
 Over hundreds of thousands of years, skinks have undergone genetic changes that allowed them to survive in various climates and terrains while still maintaining their basic characteristics as a species.
 From this process arose new variations on the classic skink form – some having longer tails or more vibrant colors than others – all suited for specific environmental conditions within each habitat they occupy today.

 Skinks look like lizards, except that almost all of them have very short legs.
 Some species of skinks have no limbs at all.
 Most skinks have no necks.

-While it is not always the case, skinks usually have a dark background and light longitudinal stripes.
+While it is not always the case, skink lizards usually have a dark background and light longitudinal stripes.
 One of the most common skinks in Texas is the five-lined skink.
 This Texas skink is black, brown, or gray with five long lines down its body, white or yellow.
-This Texas skink that is often called a common garden skink usually grows to be between 5-and-8-inches long.
+This Texas skink which is often called a common garden skink usually grows to be between 5-and-8 inches long.
 Young members of this Texas skink family have blue tails.